codebites-cgn/cli7zip/README.md

 ## Warning

-**DO NOT US IN PRODUCTION!** This is highly experimental and not battle-tested.
+**DO NOT USE IN PRODUCTION!** This is highly experimental and not battle-tested.
 I wrote this for a use-case I had.
 If there is any interest I will try to continue to improve this library.

 ## License Information